geosolutions-it/imageio-ext/README.md

  * support the GDAL I/O library
  * support for readeing/writing JPEG2000 files with Kakadu
  * improved support for reading/writing tiff files

+Relases, along with the require native binary packages, can be found here: http://demo.geo-solutions.it/share/github/imageio-ext/releases/1.1.X/